pkumar26/demok8s/README.md

     .....
     rs0:PRIMARY>

-*Kill primary container node mongo-0 and observe what happens*
+**Kill primary container node mongo-0 and observe what happens**

     kubectl delete pod mongo-0
     kubectl get pods

 ## Upgrading and Scaling AKS cluster

-*Check available upgrate for your cluster and upgrade to it*
+**Check available upgrate for your cluster and upgrade to it**

     az aks get-upgrades --resource-group demok8srg --name demok8s --output table az aks upgrade --resource-group demok8srg --name demok8s --kubernetes-version <upgrade version>

+**Wait for the cluster to be upgraded and then check the version of cluster again**

     az aks show --resource-group demok8srg --name demok8s --output table

-*Try scaling up your cluster either through portal or through command line as follows:*
+**Try scaling up your cluster either through portal or through command line as follows:**

     az aks scale --name demok8s --resource-group demok8srg --node-count 5

-## Logging
+## Logging & Application Insights

 Browse to your AKS cluster on the Azure portal and click on Insights under Monitoring.
 Check cluster, nodes or container info.
 Click on the Containers tab and pick a container to view its live logs and debug what is going on...